kheitkamp/codingAssistant/README.md

 ## setup

 1. Copy the folder `assistant` to your projects root directory.
-2. In lines 17 - 28 use the `system` variable,
+2. In lines 14 - 20 use the `system` variable,
    to give the LLM a general understanding of its role.
-3. In line 25 replace the curly braces with a brief description of your project's purpose.
-3. change the `prompt` string, defined in lines 42 – 47,
+3. change the `prompt` string, defined in lines 45 – 47,
    so that it suits your current problem.
 4. store your API key in an environmental variable called `OPENAI_API_KEY`.
 It will get imported in line 4.
-5. Add or remove relevant files in lines 9 - 14.
+5. Add or remove relevant files in lines 9 - 11.
 5. Install python, if it is not installed already.
 6. In terminal, navigate to the aassistant directory and type `python3 codingAssistant.py`

-If you want the assistant to build up a conversation, you can add its responses to the messages dictionary in lines 30 to 34.
+If you want the assistant to build up a conversation, you can add its responses and your prompts to the corresponding lists in lines 49 to 57.